 Accessibility Scotland is a non-profit charitable organisation focusing on running the conference.

 None of the organisers financially benefits from the event.
 As such, we keep running costs to a minimum, so we can also keep attendance fees low.

 That said, we also understand that speakers may need some form of financial support to help them attend and present.

 This is our policy for providing financial assistance to speakers:

-- We will meet travel costs of up to £100 for any speaker.
+- We will meet reasonable travel costs for any speaker.
 Please tell us in advance as best you can your expected travel costs.
-We don’t need to see receipts; we trust that you will choose the most appropriate travel for your needs.
+We don’t need to see receipts; we trust you will choose the most appropriate travel for your needs.

-- If a speaker needs additional assistance relating to a disability, please let us know and we will do our best to provide financial support for the cost of assistance.
+- If a speaker needs additional assistance relating to a disability, please let us know, and we will do our best to provide financial support for the cost of the aid.

-- As a general rule we are not able to pay speaker fees or honorarium.
-However, for designated keynote speakers, we will at our discretion provide additional financial support to enable attendance.
+- As a general rule, we cannot pay speaker fees or honorariums.
+However, for designated keynote speakers, we will, at our discretion, provide additional financial support to enable attendance.

-- We also invite all speakers and support staff related to any disability to attend the conference as our guest.
+- We also invite all speakers and support staff related to any disability to attend the conference as our guests.